abstractfactory/rfc/spec10.md

 # Architecture

-Open Metadata defines four types; `location`, `group` and `dataset` and `blob`.
+Open Metadata defines five types; `node`, `location`, `group` and `dataset` and `blob`.
 Location refers to the `x` from above; the absolute path to a folder on disk.

 ```python
 location = '/home/marcus'
 ```

+Nodes represent and entry in a `database` and is the supertype of all other objects. `database` may be anything from SQL to file-systems to in-memory data-structures.

-A group in meta-data is the equivalent of a folder on disk and a dataset its file.
+A group in meta-data is the equivalent of a folder on disk and a dataset a file.

-Groups, like folders, MAY contain one or more datasets and/or groups; a dataset on the other hand MUST NOT contain groups or other datasets.
+Groups, like folders, MUST feature support for one or more datasets and/or groups; a dataset on the other hand MUST NOT contain groups or other datasets.

-Blobs are arbitrary data not necessarily understood by the Open Metadata library, such as `jpeg` or `mp3`.
+Blobs are arbitrary data not necessarily understood by the Open Metadata library, such as `jpeg` or `mp3` and are treated like incomprehensible blobs of data; usually either copied or hard-linked into a metadata repository.

+Read more about Blobs in [RFC16/Metadata Blob][]

 ### Data-types